HanssonMagnus/dexamine/README.md

 Navigate the currents of DEX data with `dexamine` -- your agile guide through the digital depths.

-`dexamine` is a Python package that focuses on examining decentralize exchange (DEX) data.
+`dexamine` is a Python package to examine decentralize exchange (DEX) data.
 Built on top of an Ethereum archive node, it provides a robust toolset for transforming complex DEX transactions into structured datasets for research and data science.

 *Data divers and blockchain biologists, ready your nets -- a new exploration awaits!*